Graduate Diploma in Legal Practice Mid-Year Entry

 GDLP students complete a placement handbook to ensure that they complete real legal tasks and "hit the ground running" on day one of practice as an admitted lawyer.

-More information relating to placements can be found at law.adelaide.edu.au/study-with-us/student-experience.
+More information relating to placements can be found at law.adelaide.edu.au/student-experience.

 GDLP graduates can apply for direct admission to practise as a barrister and solicitor in South Australia.
 Once admitted in South Australia, they can also apply for mutual recognition from the admitting authorities of any other Australian state or territory they wish to practise in.